WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Experiments

 \subsection{Main Result}

 \textbf{Quantitative Results.} As shown in Table~\ref{tab:long-term}, in the short-term regime, our approach achieves superior visual fidelity and maintains competitive control accuracy.
-Although methods leveraging explicit 3D representations (\ie ViewCrafter~\cite{yu2024viewcrafter}, Gen3C~\cite{ren2025gen3c}) realize more accurate rotation, they suffer from issues such as the inaccurate depth estimation and inconsistent scale when performing movement translations.
+Although methods leveraging explicit 3D representations (\ie ViewCrafter~\cite{yu2024viewcrafter}, Gen3C~\cite{ren2025gen3c}) realize more accurate rotation, they suffer from issues such as the inaccurate depth estimation and inconsistent scale when performing translations.
 For more challenging long-term scenarios, where action accuracy generally degrades, our method remains more stable and achieves the best performance.
 Regarding long-term geometric consistency, Matrix-Game-2.0~\cite{he2025matrix} and GameCraft~\cite{li2025hunyuan} exhibit poor performance due to the lack of memory mechanism.
 Although VMem~\cite{li2025vmem} and Gen3C~\cite{ren2025gen3c} employ explicit 3D cache to maintain consistency, they are constrained by depth accuracy and alignment, making it difficult to achieve robust long-term consistency.
 Benefiting from Reconstituted Context Memory, we achieve improved long-term consistency.
-Moreover, through context forcing, we further prevent error accumulation, resulting in better visual quality and action accuracy.
+Moreover, through context forcing, we further prevent error accumulation, resulting in better visual quality and action accuracy. \wenq{To rigorously evaluate the long-horizon 3D structural consistency of our model, we incorporate a more advanced metric, MEt3R \cite{asim2025met3r}, which explicitly models the multi-view correspondence by leveraging pre-trained 3D geometric priors (e.g., DUSt3R \cite{Wang_2024_CVPR}).
+We evaluate the generated long-horizon videos by pairing frames from the initial trajectory with the corresponding frames in the revisiting trajectory, which are then fed into the MEt3R model to quantify their 3D structural alignment.
+As shown in Table.~\ref{tab:met3r_results}, it clearly demonstrates the superiority of our approach in maintaining precise 3D consistency.}

+To further validate the efficiency of our optimization strategies proposed in Sec. \ref{sec:stream}, we conduct experiments on inference speed as detailed in Table~\ref{tab:inference_speed_transformed}, demonstrating that the tailored parallelization and quantization applied to DiT and VAE significantly boost the inference throughput of our model.
 Crucially, WorldPlay concurrently achieves the requisite real-time interactivity for immersive simulation.